-Judges will report to the superintendent in charge at their respective departments at 9 a.m. of the day fixed for awarding the premiums on the classes which they are to judge.
+Judges will report to the superintendent in charge at their respective departments at 8:30 a.m. of the day fixed for awarding the premiums on the classes which they are to judge.
+Except floral, judges please report to floral dept. @ 3:30 p.m. on wednesday.
 Should any doubt arise as to the regularity of any entry or other important matter which the judge feels incompetent to decide, he shall report the same to the management, through the superintendent in charge of the department and his decision shall be final.
 Exhibits owned by one exhibitor are entered the management reserves the right to award one premium only, and the judge may at his discretion, withhold any or all awards where the animal or article is not worthy.
 The decision of awarding judges shall be final, and no appeal will be considered except in cases of protest.

 Any exhibitor attempting to interfere with the judges during their adjudication will be promptly excluded from the competition.
 Any exhibitor who publicly expresses disapproval in the arena or on the grounds by the decision of the judges, or who by act of interference, shall be guilty of conduct unbecoming an exhibitor, shall forfeit the premium and be excluded from further competition.
-Awards will be designated by ribbons as follows: Champion and Reserve Champion Royal Purple & Lavender, First Premium Blue, Second Premium Red, Third Premium White.
+Awards will be designated by ribbons as follows: Champion and Reserve Champion Royal Purple & Lavender, First Premium Blue, Second Premium Red, Third Premium White